pnpm/pnpm.io/blog/2020-05-27-flat-node-modules-is-not-the-only-way.md

       Readme.md
 ```

 Is it a scam?
 It still lacks `node_modules`!
-The second trick of pnpm's `node_modules` structure is that the dependencies of packages are on the same directory level on which the real location of the dependent package.
+The second trick of pnpm's `node_modules` structure is that the dependencies of packages are on the same directory level as the real location of the dependent package.
 So dependencies of `express` are not in `.pnpm/express@4.17.1/node_modules/express/node_modules/` but in [.pnpm/express@4.17.1/node_modules/](https://github.com/zkochan/comparing-node-modules/tree/master/pnpm5-example/node_modules/.pnpm/express@4.17.1/node_modules):

 ```text
 ▾ node_modules